hmchen47/DataScience/DSFund-BerkeleyX/2-Inferential/08-Testing.md

 + Simulating Under the Null

-    + If the null is true, all rearrangements of the birth weights among the two groups are equally likely
+    + If the null is true, all rearrangements of the birth weights among the two groups are equally likely - __permutation test__
     + Plan:
         + Shuffle all the birth weights
         + Assign some to “Group A” and the rest to “Group B”, maintaining the two sample sizes